 These structures are embryological remnants that can become torted, leading to an acute scrotum.
 The testicular appendage, also called the hydatid of Morgagni, is a remnant of the Mullerian duct.
 It is located on the superior pole of the testis.

 The epididymal appendage is a Wolffian duct remnant and is rarely identified in patients.
 It is located alongside the head of the epididymis (Figure 3).

 Testicular torsion is most common in neonates and pubertal boys but can occur in males of all ages.
 The peak incidence is between the ages of 10-14 years.3

-There is typically no precipitating event, however, the following risk factors are associated with an increased risk of testicular torsion:
+There is typically no precipitating event, however, risk factors may include:7

 Cryptorchidism (undescended testes)

 Previous testicular torsion

 Acute scrotal pain should be treated as testicular torsion until proven otherwise.